 Account-based marketing (ABM) is gaining ground among B2B marketers.
 In fact, more than 90% of B2B marketers believe ABM is absolutely essential.
 And it’s for good reason: ABM’s ROI reportedly outperforms all other B2B marketing investments.

 However, labeling ABM as a marketing program is a misnomer.
-It’s really a business initiative that requires marketers to partner more closely with other teams, including product, sales, IT and customer service.
+It’s really a business initiative that requires marketers to collaborate closely with other teams, including product, sales, IT and customer service.

-In addition to collaborating with a diverse crew of experts, everyone on the team works to strengthen a network of relationships within each target account’s buying centers.
+In addition to interconnecting a diverse crew of experts, everyone on the team works to strengthen a network of relationships within each target account’s buying centers.
 This makes ABM inherently more complex than standard lead generation.

 To be sure, the familiar tricks and tools in your marketing shed will come in handy.
 But to succeed in ABM, “garden variety” marketing just won’t cut it.
 You’ll need to work according to a carefully orchestrated design.
 And it won’t follow a template.
 If you pursue ABM, you’ll need to create a customized plan for achieving your specific goals.
 Your plan design will be shaped by the accounts you select, the types of relationships you hope to build and the best ways for your ABM team members to work together.